John Breaux

-John Berlinger Breaux (/ˈbroʊ/; born March 1, 1944) is an American lobbyist, attorney, and retired politician who was a member of the United States Senate from Louisiana from 1987 until 2005.
-He was also a member of the U.S. House of Representatives from 1972 to 1987.
-He was considered one of the more conservative national legislators from the Democratic Party.
+John Berlinger Breaux (/ˈbroʊ/; born March 1, 1944) is an American lobbyist, attorney, and retired politician from Louisiana.
+He served in the U.S. House of Representatives from 1972 to 1987 and as a United States senator from 1987 to 2005.
+A Southern Democrat, he was considered one of the more conservative national legislators from the Democratic Party.
 Breaux was a member of the New Democrat Coalition.

 After his congressional tenure, he became a lobbyist, co-founding the Breaux-Lott Leadership Group.
 The firm was later acquired by law and lobbying firm Patton Boggs, now Squire Patton Boggs.

 Early life and career

 Breaux was born in Crowley, Louisiana, on March 1, 1944.
-He graduated from the University of Southwestern Louisiana (now called the University of Louisiana at Lafayette) in Lafayette in 1964 and from Louisiana State University Law School in Baton Rouge in 1967.
+He graduated with a Bachelor of Arts from the University of Southwestern Louisiana (now University of Louisiana at Lafayette) in 1964 and with a Juris Doctor from Louisiana State University in 1967.
 After graduation, he practiced law, and then served as an assistant to U.S. Representative Edwin Edwards.
-He was also a member of Lambda Chi Alpha fraternity.
+He is also an alumni member of Lambda Chi Alpha fraternity.

 Congressional career

 Breaux was elected as a Democrat to the 92nd United States Congress in a special election on September 30, 1972, to fill the vacancy created by Edwards' resignation in order to become governor.
 Breaux's campaign manager was Ron Faucheux, later a member of the Louisiana House of Representatives.
 At the age of twenty-eight, Breaux was the youngest member of the U.S. House of Representatives.
 Breaux was re-elected with ease to the seven succeeding Congresses and served until January 3, 1987.

 He was not a candidate for re-election to the House of Representatives in 1986, but was instead elected as a Democrat to the United States Senate.

-In the 1986 jungle primary, Breaux finished second (447,328 or 37.3 percent) to Sixth District Republican Congressman W. Henson Moore, III, of Baton Rouge (529,433 or 44.2 percent).
-State Senator Samuel B. Nunez polled another 73,504 votes (6.7 percent).
-In the general election, Breaux turned the tables on Moore: 723,586 (52.8 percent) to 646,311 (47.2 percent), a margin of 77,275 ballots.
-Thereafter, Moore took a sub-Cabinet position with the administration of George H. W. Bush, and Breaux took the Senate seat that he would hold for eighteen years.
-Breaux was not seriously opposed in the 1992 and 1998 elections.
-In the latter contest, current state insurance commissioner Jim Donelon opposed Breaux, as did perennial candidate L. D. Knox of Winnsboro, who in 1979 legally changed his name to "None of the Above" Knox to highlight support for the "None of the Above" option on ballots.
+Breaux opposed Ronald Reagan's nomination of Robert Bork to the U.S. Supreme Court.
+On October 23, 1987, he voted with all but two Democrats, and six Republicans to defeat his nomination by a vote of 42-58.

 On October 15, 1991, Breaux was one of seven Southern Democrats who voted to confirm the nomination of Clarence Thomas to the U.S. Supreme Court in a 52 to 48 vote, the narrowest margin of approval in more than a century.